 Electronic carriages are equipped with a magnet, and must always travel past the center needle 0 position center mark on the needle tape.
 Markings on brand-specific published punchcards give clues as to which carriage to use and for how many passes.
 They also may vary depending on the year the punchcards or mylars were issued.
 To review, here are some of the markings commonly found

 Lace knitting on punchcard machines a symbol summary: There are many differences in transfer lace design: design transfer segments may vary considerably in the number of lace passes and transfers between each pair, or more in some instances, of knit rows.
-In the pattern below, only 2 rows of knitting are completed after 20 lace carriage passes, the bottom half is repeated X times, the top half X times, adding even more complexity.
+In the pattern below, only 2 rows of knitting are completed after 20 lace carriage passes, the bottom half is repeated X times, and the top half X times, adding even more complexity.
 Depending on the knitting machine model, the pattern may also need to be mirrored to knit accurately.
 Published punchcard books offer patterns with potential errors usually sorted out.
 Both punchcard machines and electronics scan the card or mylar inside the machines, several rows down below what is visible to the knitter at eye level on the exterior of the card or mylar slots, so markings on both need to be made accordingly.
 This is a fact that needs to be considered with cable downloads of the same patterns if entering memos for knit rows.
 In the case of punchcards, Brother reads 7 rows down, Studio 5.
-In fabrics other than transfer lace adjusting for the brand is straightforward ie to knit fair isle, tuck or slip pattern if using a Studio company supplied punchcard repeat, simply start the Studio card on row 3.
-If punching your own, design rows match, if the blank card is marked for Brother, the numbering is accurate by default.
+In fabrics other than transfer lace adjusting for the brand is straightforward ie to knit fair isle, tuck, or slip pattern if using a Studio company-supplied punchcard repeat, simply start the Studio card on row 3.
+If punching your own, design rows match, and if the blank card is marked for Brother, the numbering is accurate by default.
 Brother transfer lace cards begin with pattern selection, Studio brand with 2 knit rows.
-In this repeat, a mesh repeat is created first moving to the left, then to the right, the 2 knit rows follow 2 LC passes for transfers to the left, 4 LC passes for transfers to the right.
-Brother row one marking is underlined with a blue line, Studio with red A Studio repeat adjusted for use on Brother also illustrates that the number of knit rows are only two, the LC passes can vary in number between knit rows.
+In this repeat, a mesh repeat is created first moving to the left, then to the right, the 2 knit rows follow 2 LC passes for transfers to the left, and 4 LC passes for transfers to the right.
+Brother row one marking is underlined with a blue line, Studio with red A Studio repeat adjusted for use on Brother also illustrates that the number of knit rows is only two, the LC passes can vary in number between knit rows.
 Here LC passes are marked with outlines around pertinent row numbers on the right Brother vs Studio: extra knit rows in Brother are not physically left as blank rows in cards, the rows for KC are still 2 blank ones, while in Studio cards there is a blank row for each knit row in the pattern.
-Both these samples have a 6 knit row sequence.
+Both these samples have a 6-knit row sequence.
 Because Studio begins with 2 blank rows, in the repeat on the right only 4 rows are left blank at the top of the repeat.
 Adjusting for extra knit rows, Studio to Brother These samples are from Brother punchcard volume 4:

 single blank rows between transfer segments varying numbers of blank rows between repeat segments multiple rows of knitting (8) marked aside a single pair of blank rows Some electronic examples using the 2-row spacing between transfer segments: this is a page directly from the Stitchworld electronic pattern book a pattern published on a full Brother mylar sheet this is from a studio mylar, the same holds true in terms of the number of empty rows between transfers, that is the reason why most transfer lace patterns unless they are designed as studio simple lace where transfers are made with each carriage pass, patterns may be exchanged between both brands, the only difference being studio starts with 2 blank rows, ends with transfer markings, Brother starts with transfer markings, ends with 2 blank rows.

-Electronic repeats are interchangeable after taking that into account, but not mylar sheets between machines, the respective brand mylar readers differ in the number of rows below eye level where the electronic readers scan the design, the set or starting line will be in a different spot.
+Electronic repeats are interchangeable after taking that into account, but not mylar sheets between machines, the respective brand mylar readers differ in the number of rows below eye level where the electronic readers scan the design, and the set or starting line will be in a different spot.